justsidd/greyatom-python-for-data-science/project/README.md

 ### Learnings from the project

- I've learned to some basic data types and programming in python 2.7
+ I've learned some basic data types and programming in python 2.7